How to Love Exercise – Altering Your Mindset and Attitude!

 Changing your mindset is not an easy task.
 To undo years of a toxic mindset will take time and patience to change- so don’t be so hard on yourself!

 1. Attacking the Root

-If you find yourself hating your workouts and avoid them at all costs, you have to ask yourself why?
-I challenge you to examine your earliest and most prominent memories around exercise and body image.
+If you find yourself hating your workouts and avoiding them at all costs, you have to ask yourself why?
+We challenge you to examine your earliest and most prominent memories around exercise and body image.
 Write them down and label them with the associated feeling you have.

-My older sister saying she needs to work out to look good in a bikini - I FELT shame about my own body in a bikini
+My older sister said she needs to work out to look good in a bikini – I FELT shame about my own body in a bikini

 Now, gather these words and write counter thoughts to them.

 Shame -> I feel no shame about my body.
 I love my current body because it is strong and healthy!